bdimitriadis/partner-notification/README.md

 * You can install the requirement packages found in the pn_requirements.txt file via pip (although depending on your system configuration and setup, e.g. database engine, python version etc. you might need to change package versions, or add some extra packages): _pip install -r pn_requirements.txt_
 ```
-- An sms service is required.
+- An SMS messaging service with its relevant API is required.

 ## Deployment